Mel Hoppenheim School of Cinema: Departments

-The school of cinema offers three areas of undergraduate study (major and minor): Film Animation, Film Production and Film Studies.
-At the graduate level, the school offers a M.A. in Film Studies, a M.F.A. in Film Production and a Ph.D. in Film and Moving Image Studies.
+The school of cinema offers three areas of undergraduate study (major and minor): Film Animation, Film Production and Film and Moving Image Studies.
+At the graduate level, the school offers a M.F.A. in Film Production, and a M.A. and Ph.D. in Film and Moving Image Studies.
 A double major option in Art History and Film Studies is also offered jointly with the Art History Department.
 The school's programs are incorporated within the Faculty of Fine Arts, with each program primarily approaching the subject matter of cinema and media as a means of artistic expression.
 Consequently, a central aim of these programs is to prepare students to become filmmakers, film animators, historians, critics, or theorists who have a two-fold awareness: on the one hand, of the artistic and cultural potential of their medium and, on the other, of its history and traditions.

 Alumni

 The work of graduates from The Mel Hoppenheim School of Cinema are often selected and dominate competitions, such as the Canadian Student Film Festival and the student section of the Cannes Film Festival.
 Alumni are active as producers, directors and technicians, including Academy Award, Prix Jutra, Canadian Screen Award and Emmy Award winners and nominees.
 Notable alumni include: